freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1490.1

 You only need the bikes that are being rented.
-Use the appropiate join with the same two tables to only get those.
+Use the appropriate join with the same two tables to only get those.
 Use the `USING` keyword again.

 #### HINTS